lorians22/ChickenMap/README.md

 This happens because I am unable to digitally sign the software without a certificate from a Certificate Authority, and this can be an annoyingly lengthy and <u>not free</u> process.
 Anyway, [Apple provides an override tutorial](https://support.apple.com/en-us/HT202491#openanyway).
 Basically:

-- Open System Preferences (settings)
+- Open System Preferences (Settings).

 - Nagivate to Privacy & Security/Security & Privacy, then click Open Anyway.